pts/pyrsakeytool/README.txt

 * rsakeytool.py autodetects the input file format.
 * rsakeytool.py can calculate some missing fields (e.g. if 2 of
   (modulus, prime1, prime2) is known, the 3rd one is calculated).
-* rsakeytool.py supports PEM `-----BEGIN PRIVATE KEY-----' output conveniently with the `-outform pem2' flag.
-The default is PEM ``-----BEGIN RSA PRIVATE KEY-----', matching the `openssl rsa' default.
+* rsakeytool.py supports
+  PEM `-----BEGIN PRIVATE KEY-----' (`openssl genpkey') output conveniently with the `-outform pem2' flag.
+The default is
+  PEM ``-----BEGIN RSA PRIVATE KEY-----' (`openssl genrsa'), matching the `openssl rsa' default.

 Missing features: